 STEP vs. IGES: The 3D Modeling Heavyweights

-- STEP (Standard for the Exchange of Product Data): With its variants like AP203 and AP214, STEP is designed for complete data exchange, encompassing geometry, topology, and even color.
+- STEP (Standard for the Exchange of Product Data): With its variants like AP203 and AP214, STEP is designed for complete data exchange, encompassing geometry, topology, and colour.

 - IGES (Initial Graphics Exchange Specification): Older than STEP, IGES is universal but might lack some of STEP’s comprehensive features.